No products in the cart.

 This is kind of an anything-goes project – like beads?
 Put ’em in.
 Have some Lego people lying around?
 Yup, into the drink.
 Old barbie shoes?
 Sure, yes, let’s do it.
 Pretty much anything small, durable, and light enough can be added.
 You can also color the water with food coloring.
 After some test shakes, if you’re afraid of a mess or your jar isn’t quite water-tight, add some non-water-soluble glue around the rim and screw the lid on tight, and let set.

 After you’re done putting the jar together, kids won’t even need a prompt for what to do next.
 Sit back and watch them shake these up then completely zone out watching the swirly, glittery amazing-ness (like I did).
 Fun game: see how many of your adult friends or co-workers have exactly the same reaction.

 A few ways to use your magic zen meditation jar…

 - These meditation jars can provide a sense of calm and be part of a scheduled time for reflection and quiet.

 - They can represent worries or frustrations – a good shake and some consideration time go a long way to help little ones with those.

 - They’re a perfect time-out timer and can help divert angry energy, reset focus, and switch gears to deescalate tantrums or dissipate arguments.

-- These actually make a great timer for ANYTHING.
+- A Glitter jar actually makes a great timer for ANYTHING.
 It’s a great way for kids who might not fully understand clock-reading to visualize the passing of time.
 Watching the hand or numbers on a timer tick-down and waiting for the loud “DING” can produce feelings of tension, agitation, and impatience.
 These magic zen jars produce the opposite reaction, and kids seem to thoroughly enjoy the change of pace.

 - The mini size of the set we made works perfectly for travel anxiety or quelling frustration and short nerves during long car rides.